 The Ginkgo biloba, or maidenhair tree, originated in China nearly two million years ago and is the oldest species of tree on earth.
 Its leaves and seeds have been used as natural remedies for centuries.
-Yet it’s only in recent decades that medical researchers have found evidence that ginkgo may play an important role in treating conditions such as Alzheimer’s disease and dementia, which lead to lack of concentration, confusion, inability to assimilate new information and memory loss.
+Yet it’s only in recent decades that medical researchers have found evidence that ginkgo appears to improve cognitive functions (knowing, learning and understanding), and to slow cognitive decline.
 Ginkgo biloba is widely studied and in Germany and China it is a commonly prescribed herbal medication.

 The active ingredients in ginkgo biloba are flavonoids (which have powerful antioxidant properties), ginkgolides (unique compounds that suppress a clot-promoting substance in the body) and a sesquiterpenoid called bilobalide.

 Ginkgo biloba is the most commonly taken herb for brain health.

 - Help manage disorders related to the central and peripheral circulation, such problems with concentration and cognitive function.

 - May slow down the progression of tissue degeneration and relieve depression in people with dementia and Alzheimer’s disease.